Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_exceptions.md

 - Call back ```OnGlobalException``` then ```OnGroupException``` in case of any exception thrown while requesting with ```IReqResResourceService``` api
 - Call back only ```OnGlobalException``` in case of any exception thrown while requesting with ```IHttpBinService``` api or ```User``` CRUD api

-Feel free to configure your exception handlers at the level of your choice, depending on your needs.
+Feel free to configure your exception handling callbacks at the level of your choice, depending on your needs.
 You definitly can mix it all with request option exception handling.

 As I leaved the `letThrowOnHandledException` parameter to its default `true` value, Apizr will throw back the exception in the end to let you catch it for final specific handling.
 But you definitly can tell Apizr to not throw the final exception if yet handled, by setting `letThrowOnHandledException` parameter to `false` and then dealing with result default value.

-Note that you can mix it too with previous IApizrResponse handling.
+Note that you can mix it with other handling solutions.

 ### [Requesting](#tab/tabid-requesting)

-Configuring an exception handler at request time allows you to set it at the very end, just before sending the request, like trycatching does.
+Configuring an exception handling callback at request time allows you to set it at the very end, just before sending the request, like trycatching does.

 ```csharp
 public ObservableCollection<User> Users { get; set; }